-Staffed child care is provided.
-Our nursery room is equipped with speakers so that parents may bring their little ones and still listen to the worship service.
+The Family Room is equipped with speakers so that parents may spend time with their little ones and still listen to the worship service.
 Toys and simple art supplies are available.
 Parents are welcome to start in the sanctuary and then move to the Family Room at any point in the service.
 Parents must remain with their child(ren) in the Family Room.
 This also provides a great opportunity for fellowship among families.
 Always available.

 On Sundays when Sunday Morning Circle is offered, children and youth join us at the beginning of every service and then are sung out to attend their circles.
 Our Sunday Morning Circle provides children a chance to build friendly connections as they learn about our seven Unitarian Universalist Principles.
 Our Sunday Morning Circle will foster positive relationships between children and Circle leaders, as they learn ways to demonstrate our Unitarian Universalist principles in their daily lives.

 Each session will help us understand our own values and the values of others, and involve activities such as physical activities, cooperative games, story time, music/singing/dancing, and arts and crafts.
 Throughout the year, there will be workshops , where congregation and community members will be invited to share their skills with the children (i.e.: yoga, meditation, music, cooking. etc.).
 Several times a year the children and youth will also participate in special events, such as social justice projects, community service projects, youth-led community suppers, and holiday craft workshops.

 Middle School Youth Group meets periodically for projects and social activities.

 Our High School Youth Group meets once a week.
 Youth meet with experienced facilitators to learn more about Unitarian Universalism and clarify their own values and beliefs.
 Activities may include service opportunities.
 Youth work with the adult leaders to create and lead a Sunday service.
 They also are encouraged to participate in worship services and congregational life throughout the year.